 This lens is great for advanced amateurs and hobbyists who want a good quality lens but also want something they can carry around relatively easily.
 It is not a cheap lens, so it is not for everyone, but it is a decent value given how much a Canon 500mm prime lens costs.
 This could also be a great option for pro’s who are travelling and do not want to bring the bigger and heavier prime lenses along with them.
 A big consideration here is if you’re flying or even going by train do you want to bring a set of super telephoto prime lenses or would you rather just stick this in your carryon bag and be done with it?

 I think reviewers are overreacting about the f/7.1 aperture.
 It just does not bother me that much but based on some reactions it seems Canon might have zigged when they should have zagged.
 However, and this is a big however, Canon is king of the hill in telephotos.
-With all the expensive UD and super UD optical elements in this lens it is clear Canon has gone to an extreme level with the optical design.
-This will no doubt be a great lens with prime level image quality and autofocus capability, so if you do not mind the minor shortcoming of f/7.1 it is a superb option for the new RF system and a worthy upgrade to the highly respected EF 100-400mm mark II.
+With all the expensive UD and super UD optical elements in this lens it is clear Canon has worked hard to control aberrations with the optical design.
+This is no doubt a great lens with near prime level image quality and autofocus capability, so if you do not mind the minor shortcoming of f/7.1 it is a superb option for the new RF system and a worthy upgrade to the highly respected EF 100-400mm mark II.